Gary Gilmour: Personal life

+Gilmour was married to wife, Helen, and together they had four children, Clint, Ben, Sam and Brooke.
+His three sons, Clint, Ben and Sam Gilmour, and his nephews, Mitch and Nathan Gilmour, all played cricket.
+His elder brother, Greg "Sleepy" Gilmour, played first-grade rugby union for Merewether-Carlton and Wanderers.

+Death

-Gimour suffered poor health in the last years of his life.
+Gilmour suffered poor health in the last years of his life.
 He had a congenital narrowing of the main artery to the liver and underwent a liver transplant in 2005.
-He suffered ill-health for many years, which was exacerbated by a fall.
-He died at Royal Prince Alfred Hospital in Sydney on 10 June 2014.
+His ill-health was later exacerbated by a fall.
+Gilmour died at Royal Prince Alfred Hospital in Sydney on 10 June 2014.
+He was 62.
+He had been predeceased by his son, Clint, who died of brain cancer aged 33 in March 2014.

-"He was at the front of the queue when they were handing out talent, but unfortunately he was right at the back of the queue when they handed out health and good luck", said his captain Ian Chappell.
+Of Gilmour, his captain Ian Chappell said "He was at the front of the queue when they were handing out talent, but unfortunately he was right at the back of the queue when they handed out health and good luck".

-Gary's elder brother, Greg "Sleepy" Gilmour, was the main force behind the Hunter Jaegers joining the national netball league, and played first-grade rugby union for Merewether-Carlton and Wanderers.
-His three sons, Clint, Ben and Sam Gilmour and nephews, Mitch and Nathan Gilmour, all played cricket.

-Gilmour was married to Helen and together they had four children, Clint, Ben, Sam and Brooke.
-Clint Gilmour predeceased his father, dying of brain cancer aged 33 in March 2014.